-Finger numbness can cause tingling and a prickling feeling, as if someone were lightly touching your fingers with a needle.
-Sometimes the sensation can feel slightly burning.
-Finger numbness may affect your ability to pick things up.
-And you may feel clumsy, or like you’ve lost strength in your hands.
+Numb fingers can cause tingling and a prickling feeling, as if someone were lightly touching your fingers with a needle.
+Sometimes the sensation can feel like burning.

 Finger numbness can range from a symptom that occurs occasionally to something that impairs your ability to perform daily tasks.
 But whatever your symptoms, noninvasive treatments are often available.

 The nerves in your body are responsible for transmitting messages to and from your brain.
 If the nerves are compressed, damaged, or irritated, numbness can occur.

 Carpal tunnel syndrome

 Cervical radiculopathy occurs when a nerve that leaves your neck becomes inflamed or compressed.
-This condition can cause numbness like carpal tunnel syndrome.
+This condition can cause numbness, tingling, and clumsiness in your hands.
 It’s also known as a pinched nerve.

-Raynaud’s disease causes the small arteries in your fingers to spasm, or open and close very fast.
-This can cause numbness and affect your circulation, causing numbness if the nerves in your fingers don’t receive enough blood.
+Raynaud’s disease causes the small arteries in your fingers to spasm.
+When arteries spasm, they become narrower and tighter.
+This can affect your circulation, causing numbness if the nerves in your fingers don’t receive enough blood.

 Ulnar nerve entrapment

 Carpal tunnel syndrome affects the median nerve in the arm, but ulnar nerve entrapment affects the ulnar nerve that runs on the little finger’s side of the arm.
-This most commonly causes numbness in the pinkie and ring fingers.
+This usually causes numbness in the pinky and ring fingers.

-Less common causes of finger numbness can include:
+Other, less common causes of finger numbness include: